Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

-Recall from Section 4 that we can represent each coset representative $\lambda \in {^PW}$ by its coset diagram, which we also denote by $\lambda$.
-Now starting with any (decorated) tangle in $\mathbb{DT}[W]$ we will form so-called {\sf oriented tangles} by considering elements of the form $\lambda d \mu$ for $\lambda, \mu \in {^PW}$ by placing $\lambda$, resp $\mu$ on the northern, resp. southern, boundary of $d$.
+Recall from Section 5 that we can represent each coset representative $\lambda \in {^PW}$ by its coset diagram, which we also denote by $\lambda$.
+For $W\in\{A_n, C_n, D_n\}$, we let $\mathbb{DT}[W]$ be the set of tangles defined in \cref{thmGreenA,thmGreenB,thmGreenD}.
+Now starting with any tangle in $\mathbb{DT}[W]$ we will form so-called {\sf oriented tangles} by considering elements of the form $\lambda d \mu$ for $\lambda, \mu \in {^PW}$ by placing $\lambda$, respectively $\mu$ on the southern, respectively northern, boundary of $d$.
 Each strand of $d$ in $\lambda d \mu$ now connects two symbols from the set $\{ \up, \down, \circ \}$ from the boundaries.
 A strand connecting two symbols from the set $\{\up, \down\}$ is said to be {\sf oriented} if one arrow points into the strand and the other arrow point out of the strand.
-We say that a strand connecting two symbols from the set $\{\up, \down\}$ is {\sf flip-oriented} if either both arrows point into the strand or both arrows point our of the strand.
+We say that a strand connecting two symbols from the set $\{\up, \down\}$ is {\sf flip-oriented} if either both arrows point into the strand or both arrows point out of the strand.
 A strand connecting $\circ$ with one symbol from the set $\{\up , \down\}$ is said to be both oriented and flip-oriented.